 The lower portion of the Whitetail (approximately 250 feet thick) is nearly conglomerate-free.
 Snotnicki & Ferguson (Geologic Map of the Goldfield Quadrangle) label the lower portion of the Whitetail as Tertiary Sandstone(Ts).
 This arkosic sandstone is composed of fragments of eroded granite.

-The arkose breccias on the west side of the Molly Marie Caldera cut the granite, Whitetail assemblage, and basalt.
+The arkosic breccias on the west side of the Molly Marie Caldera cut the granite, Whitetail assemblage, and basalt.